 The vast majority of major medical plans may only cover a percentage of doctor visits, hospitalizations, medical procedures and medications.
 The amount the patient owes adds up quickly, since most of these treatments are extremely expensive.
 The out of pocket cost of cancer drugs can be astronomical.6

-The Family and Medical Leave Act (FMLA) mandates that certain employers provide employees up to 12 weeks of unpaid leave in a one-year period to seek healthcare treatment.
+The Family and Medical Leave Act (FMLA)link opens in a new window mandates that certain employers provide employees up to 12 weeks of unpaid leave in a one-year period to seek healthcare treatment.
 The key word here is unpaid.
 So, while the law may protect a patient’s job, their pay is not guaranteed.
 If a cancer diagnosis requires the patient to miss work, the lost income will pack a punch.
 Additionally, FMLA does not cover smaller companies and if the patient requires more than 12 weeks off, his or her employment may be at risk regardless of company size.

 Patients battling cancer may have to travel great distances regularly for their treatment.
 Even for shorter distances, the costs of transportation, meals away from home, hours away from work, babysitting, parking, and lodging can all take a toll on the budget.